What Is Peroneal Tendinosis?

 Your foot and ankle orthopaedic surgeon will take your history and perform an exam to make the diagnosis.
 Most patients with peroneal tendinosis will report overuse of activity, rapid increase in recent activity, or other training errors, along with pain

 in the back and outside of the ankle.
-During the exam, there often is pain when the surgeon touches the peroneal tendons.
+During the exam, you may feel pain when the surgeon touches the peroneal tendons.

 X-rays for peroneal tendinosis usually are normal.
 Ultrasound is a very effective way to assess the tendons and can show an abnormal appearance or tear.

 An MRI also may show a tear.

 The vast majority of peroneal tendinosis cases will heal without surgery.
 This is because it is an overuse injury and can heal with rest.
 If there is significant pain, wearing a CAM walker boot for several weeks is a good idea.
 If there is no tenderness

 with walking, an ankle brace might be the next best step.
-You should limit how much you are walking or are on their feet until the pain improves.
+You should limit how much you are walking or standing until the pain improves.
 This usually takes several weeks.
 After this period you can resume training, but very slowly

 and based on pain.
 For patients with hindfoot varus, an orthotic that tilts the ankle to the opposite side may help relieve pressure on the tendons.
 It is important to talk to your doctor about changing your training.
 This includes using new shoes for running or cross-training instead.
 Physical therapy also is

 very important to strengthen the tendons.

 both the longus and brevis together.
 Only the specific tendon involved should be addressed.
 Occasionally, both may be involved.